 3. What hurt am I holding on to?

 One of my favorite sayings is “there’s always a mess at the beginning of any great message.”
 That saying is very true.
-We can use our pains in life to not only push us, but also give us a purpose.
-Look at CEO, author and inspirational speaker Mel Robbins.
+We can use our pains in life to not only push us but also give us a purpose.
+Look at CEO, author, and inspirational speaker Mel Robbins.
 She used her past to motivate her to help others reset their mindsets and build the lives they want.

 4. What product or service is at the heart of my business and what problem does it solve?

 This is probably the simplest question to answer, but sometimes the simplest answers are the most powerful.
-My customers find it hard to build an authentic brand with a consistent message while still having quality time for their family.
+My customers find it hard to build an authentic brand with a consistent message while still having quality time for their families.
 I address that need.
 What need do you address or problem you solve?

 5. What makes me happy or excites me about my business?